STEPHENMUCHANGA/airbnb-clone-project/README.md

 7. CI/CD Pipelines: Automated pipelines for testing and deploying code changes

 ### Database Design Overview
-#### The database design overview outlines how the database is stractured such as API, Users, Properties, Bookings, Reviews and Payments
+#### The database design overview outlines how the database is stractured such as User management, Property management, Bookings system, Review system, Data optimization and Payments processing
+1. User Management: Implement a secure system for user registration, authentication, and profile management
+2. Property Management: Develop features for property listing creation, updates, and retrieval
+3. Booking System: Create a booking mechanism for users to reserve properties and manage booking details
+4. Payment Processing: Integrate a payment system to handle transactions and record payment details
+5. Review System: Allow users to leave reviews and ratings for properties
+6. Data Optimization: Ensure efficient data retrieval and storage through database optimizations

+### Features Overview
+#### The features overview outlines the features of airbnb clone such as API documentation, Users, Property management, Booking system, Review system, Payment and Data optimization
 1. API documentation - OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration of application components
                      - Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data
                      - GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend application side